user200000/data_Li2FeSO_structure/README.md

 ## Enumeration

 The final stage, enumeration, focusses on the direct calculation of the partition function.
 In enumeration.py the different supercells of a 2x2x2 expansion of the Li2FeSO primitive are obtained using [bsymm](https://joss.theoj.org/papers/10.21105/joss.00370), the degeneracy of structures is obtained using this process.
-The energies of the these structures are calculated along with key structural parameters used to obtain order paramaters.
-In two subsequent scripts violins.py and paramaters_and_cdos.py we obtain Fig. 3 and Fig. 7 directly. paramaters_and_cdos.py handels the calulation of temperature dependent order paramaters and the thermal population density of states at 1025K for both cluster expansions.
+The energies of these structures are calculated along with key structural parameters used to obtain order parameters.
+In two subsequent scripts violins.py and paramaters_and_cdos.py we obtain Fig. 3 and Fig. 7 directly. paramaters_and_cdos.py handles the calculation of temperature dependent order parameters and the thermal population density of states at 1025K for both cluster expansions.

 ## Workflow scheme